leodido/dockerfiles/sphinxsearch:2.1.6/README.md

 mysql -h 0.0.0.0 -P 49174
 ```

-We can now index document into our Sphinx Search container or perform queries against it.
+We can now index documents into our Sphinx Search container or perform queries against it.

 ### Daemonized usage (2)